fsidhoum/load-test-ws/README.md

 ## Architecture

-The application consists of two main services:
+The application consists of two main modules:

-1. **Data Loader Service**: Reads test data from CSV files, filters it based on level, and stores it in Redis.
+1. **Data Loader Module**: Reads test data from CSV files, filters it based on level, and stores it in Redis.
-2. **WebSocket Runner Service**: Establishes WebSocket connections using dynamic URLs with variables from the test data.
+2. **Runner Module**: Establishes WebSocket connections using dynamic URLs with variables from the test data.

+The codebase is organized into two separate directories:
+- `src/data-loader/`: Contains all code related to the data loader module
+- `src/runner/`: Contains all code related to the WebSocket runner module

 ## Configuration